Human Resources Management (MA)

 - Students will be able to effectively integrate important facts, concepts, principles, and theories used in human resources management when developing solutions or analyzing situations.

-The 37 credit hours required for the master of arts (MA) or the 52 credit hours required for the master of business administration (MBA) must include the following courses for a major/emphasis in human resources management:
+The 36 credit hours required for the master of arts (MA) in human resources management or the 51 credit hours required for the master of business administration (MBA) with an emphasis in human resources management must include the following courses:

 - HRMG 5000 Managing Human Resources (Requisite Course) (3 hours)